gradle/gradle/subprojects/docs/src/docs/release/notes.md

 First, the classpath is now cleaner when submitting work using classloader or process isolation.
 Extra jars (such as external jars used by Gradle itself) should no longer appear on the worker classpath.

 Second, new classes have been introduced to make defining the unit of work implementation more straightforward and type safe.
-It also makes it simpler to handle null values in work parameters.
+This also makes it simpler to handle null values in work parameters.
 Instead of a `Runnable`, the unit of work is defined by extending the `WorkAction` and `WorkParameters` interfaces.
 For example:

 ```groovy
 // Define an interface that represents the parameters of your WorkAction.
 Gradle will generate a parameters object from this interface.